Logo - The Possums baby and toddler sleep program.

 x

 In the 1950s, during the era of the ‘scientification of motherhood’, it was common for babies in developed countries to be weighed before and after a feed, known as test weighing.
-This practice should not now routinely practiced for term infants because of its lack of precision as a measure of breast milk production.
+This practice shouldn't be routinely practiced with term infants because of its lack of precision as a measure of either breast milk production or milk transfer.

 Keep reading